OrianHindi/The-Maze-Of-Waze/README.md

-# Welcome to Maze of Waze!
+# Welcome to the Maze of Waze!

 Navigation game in the space